 Having a website rank high on the first page in organic search results has long been the viewed as the ultimate goal of SEO for businesses of all sizes.
-But for small businesses with limited geographic reach, earning a red dot on Google Maps is an equally worthwhile objective.
+But for small businesses with limited geographic reach, earning a red dot on Google Maps is an increasingly worthwhile objective.

-We’ll explore these ranking signals with our ten tips to rank higher on Google Maps.
+We’ll explore these ranking signals with our ten tips to rank higher on Google Maps in 2020.